Edcouch-Elsa High School: History

-Student Demographics
+Student demographics

 As of the 2007-2008 school year there was approximately 1,584 students at Edcouch-Elsa High School and they compete in 32-4A.
 6% of the students are considered economically disadvantaged.

 Football

-Edcouch-Elsa is two small and independent towns that share one high-school.
-Despite any differences that may exist, there is one thing that unites them both—Football!

 Since joining the 4A ranks in 1980, Edcouch-Elsa has experienced considerable success in the sport of football.
-Today, Edcouch-Elsa is arguably one of the Rio Grande Valley's premier best football programs because of their numerous district titles and playoff appearances.
-For example, the Yellow Jackets have successfully defended their 32-4a district title for the last six consecutive years (2003–2008), which brings them to a total of 46 district titles.
+The Yellow Jackets have successfully defended their 32-4a district title for the last six consecutive years (2003–2008), which brings them to a total of 46 district titles.
 The Yellow Jackets have also had a series of playoff runs through the decades, the furthest being a pair of quarterfinal appearances in 1989 and 1997.

-The true heart and soul of E-E football lies in the fan-base and community support.